adamcooke/moonrope/README.md

-# Moonrope
+# Moonrope - the self-documenting API

 Moonrope is an API server & client tool for Ruby/Rack applications.
-It provides everything you need to create an API within your application and have a Ruby API client provided without any development.
+It provides everything you need to create an API within your application and have easy to use client libraries provided without any development.

+Not only does it provide a formal structure for your API, it will also generate lovely looking documentation files for develpers to work with.

 This repository is the server-side library which allows you to easily define your API actions & data structures and serve them out using Rack middleware.